zandershah/cs488-demo/index.md

 Mountainside Lair
 =

-Different cornell box scenes have been rendered for an easy verification of all objectives.
-Some sets of test images showcase multiple objectives simultaneously as indicated by the title.
+Different Cornell box scenes have been rendered for easy verification of all objectives.
+Some sets of test images showcase multiple objectives as indicated by the title.

 ## Adaptive Anti-aliasing (Stochasic Sampling), Phong Shading
 <img src="0.png" class="double">
 <img src="1.png" class="double">

-> Aliasing artifacts in the geometries are smoothed, and vertex normals are interpolated for smooth shading.
+> Aliasing artifacts in the geometries are smoothed and vertex normals are interpolated for smooth shading.

 ## Photon Mapping (Building & Using), Reflection & Refraction
 <img src="3.png" class="double">
 <img src="4.png" class="double">

 > Photons are visualized [left] by illuminating a pixel if there is a photon within $2.5 \cdot 10^{-3}$ units away from the point of intersection.
-Photons are collected [right] for the lighting calculation, using the nearest $500$.
+The neartest $500$ photons are collected [right] for lighting calculations.

 ## Multithreading